atealxt/atealxt.github.io/_posts/2015-11-03-jquery-file-upload-progress-server-estimation.md

 Parameter `progressServerRate`: estimated server progress percentage.
 With it the progress bar will keep 30 percent spaces for server consume.

-## Exponential decay

 Well done?
 Hold on.

+## Exponential decay

 It is necessary to use a math function specify the rate of change of the parameter over time.
-We don't want server progress finishes in constant time, because anyway there is no way to know the actual server consumed time, you can't really update the progress to 100% ever unless the server responsed.
+We don't want server progress finishes in constant time, because anyway there is no way to know the actual server consumed time, you can't really update the progress to 100% ever unless the server is responded.
-Obivlisly [Exponential Decay](https://en.wikipedia.org/wiki/Exponential_decay) is suitable here.
+Obviously [Exponential Decay](https://en.wikipedia.org/wiki/Exponential_decay) is suitable here.

 [pic](https://www.google.com/?gws_rd=ssl#q=y%3D1%2Fx^2)
 y=1/x^2